ERnsTL/flowd/doc/explanations/issues_with_specs_and_noflo_ui.md

 * in the manual for noflo-ui,
 * the FBP protocol test suite,
-* the FBP JSON Graph format specification
+* the FBP JSON Graph format specification and
 * the FBP Network Protocol specification.